Why are dogs so sick? Why are they suffering from the same diseases humans suffer … diabetes, cancer, allergies, liver disease, leaky gut and more?

 And that’s not good enough for your dog.

 Vitamins are not food.
-They’re chemical isolates or fractionated pieces of vitamins that are made in a lab owned by a pharmaceutical company that’s usually located in China.
+They’re chemical isolates or fractionated pieces of vitamins.
+Labs owned by pharmaceutical companies (and often located in China) make them.
 Today, China manufactures 90% of our vitamin C and the majority of our other vitamins.
-And their track record when it comes to food safety is really not so good.
+And their track record when it comes to food safety is not so good.

 Real Food Vs Fake Food

-Vitamins are defined as a GROUP or complex of organic compounds – their activity is the sum of all of their parts.
+The definition of vitamin is a GROUP or complex of organic compounds … their activity is the sum of all their parts.

 But synthetic vitamins are different.
-A synthetic vitamin is just a fraction of what would be found in a naturally occurring vitamin.
+A synthetic vitamin is a fraction of what is in a naturally occuring vitamin.
 It’s missing the important cofactors that make it work.

 And research on synthetic vitamins shows this to be true.

-So synthetic vitamin C isn’t as effective as the real vitamin C. It doesn’t last as long in the body and can mess things up in the body when other synthetic vitamins are fed.
+So synthetic vitamin C isn’t as effective as the real vitamin C. It doesn’t last as long in the body and can mess things up in the body when used with other synthetic vitamins.

 Why is that?
-Why is synthetic vitamin C different than natural vitamin C when they both have the same chemical composition?
+Why is synthetic vitamin C different than natural vitamin C?
+Don’t they both have the same chemical composition?

-Chromatograms can help show us how two substances with the same chemical analysis can be very different when it comes to their biological value and quality.
-And as we’re finding out, synthetic vitamins differ widely from their natural counterparts.
+Chromatograms can help answer those questions.
+It shows us how two substances can differ when it comes to their biological value and quality … even with the same chemical analysis.
+And as we’re finding out … synthetic vitamins are very different from their natural counterparts.

-Clearly, the synethic vitamin C is lacking in many important cofactors.
-The synthetic vitamin C has the same color and rings as ascorbic acid but it’s missing the jagged border and strong radiations that indicate enzyme activity and cofactors.
+As you can see, the synthetic vitamin C is lacking in many important cofactors.
+The synthetic vitamin C has the same color and rings as ascorbic acid but … it’s missing the jagged border and strong radiations.
+And these are what show enzyme activity and cofactors.

 Now let’s looks at a chromatogram of vitamin A.

-While cod liver oil (which is a great source of vitamin A) contains little cogs and lots of color, the synthetic vitamin A is different and obviously lacking.
+Cod liver oil is a great source of vitamin A. While it contains little cogs and lots of color, the synthetic vitamin A is different.

-To test this difference, a group of rats was fed a very high fat diet that was deficient in vitamin A. They divided these rats into two groups.
-The first group was given Beta-carotene, which is considered synthetic vitamin A. The second group was given an extract of whole carrot.
+To test this difference, a group of rats ate a very high fat diet that was deficient in vitamin A. They divided these rats into two groups.
+The first group had Beta-carotene, which is synthetic vitamin A. The second group had an extract of whole carrot.

-The group fed the Beta-carotene developed eye disease as a result of the vitamin A deficiency, while those fed the carrot extract didn’t.
+The group fed the Beta-carotene developed eye disease as a result of the vitamin A deficiency.
+Those fed the carrot extract didn’t.
 (The Vitamins, Sherman and Smith, Monograph Series, Chemical Catalog Company, 1931.).

 Next, let’s look at the vitamin B complex.

-Once again, the synthetic vitamin is radically different from the naturally occurring one, complete with its cofactors.
+Once again, the synthetic vitamin is very different from the naturally occurring one.

 Rabbits fed a diet deficient in B vitamins developed cirrhosis of the liver.
-When synthetic B vitamins were added to their diet, it didn’t prevent the disorder.
+When researched added synthetic B vitamins to their diet, it didn’t prevent the disorder.
 But adding yeast, a good source of B vitamins, prevented the condition.
 (Annual Review of Physiology, Rawkins, 3:259-282, 1941

 So clearly, synthetic vitamins don’t do the job we think they do.

-But if your dog eats kibble, he relies on those synthetic vitamins for most of his nutrition because most of them have been processed out of his food.
+But if your dog eats kibble, he relies on those synthetic vitamins for most of his nutrition.
+Why?
+Because most of the natural vitamins get processed out of his food.

-And here’s another problem … synthetic vitamins can be unpredictable and can even cause an increased risk of cancer and other health issues.
+And here’s another problem … synthetic vitamins can be unpredictable.
+They can even cause an increased risk of cancer and other health issues.

 Natural vitamin A begins in food as a natural chemical constituent called beta-carotene.
 The body must convert it into vitamin A to be useful.
 Vitamin A can be toxic in large doses.
-Beta-carotene or provitamin A is a precursor that allows the body to convert only what it needs, and to clear what it doesn’t.
+Beta-carotene or provitamin A is a precursor.
+It allows the body to convert only what it needs, and to clear what it doesn’t.

 This is a natural safeguard against excesses and toxic damage … but it only works if the beta-carotene is from a whole food source, complete with it’s cofactors.